APPLICATIONS CURRENTLY OPEN

 Who should I submit my application to?

-1. Applications should be made by email to the Chair of the Readership and Recruitment Committee, Sean Docker (sdocker@universitychambers.com.au), and the Clerk, Michael Read (read.m@universitychambers.com.au).
+- Applications should be made by email to the Chair of the Readership and Recruitment Committee, Sean Docker SC (sdocker@universitychambers.com.au), and the Clerk, Michael Read (read.m@universitychambers.com.au).

 What should I include in my application?

-1. A covering letter, curriculum vitae, any other relevant information you wish to have considered, and the names and contact details of at least two referees that can be contacted by our Readership and Recruitment Committee.
+- A covering letter, curriculum vitae, academic transcript any other relevant information you wish to have considered, and the names and contact details of at least two referees that can be contacted by our Readership and Recruitment Committee.
 It is particularly helpful to have referees with detailed knowledge of your practical experience.
-Your application should also note if you have a preference for commencing in a particular intake.
+Your application must specify the intake or intakes when you wish to commence as a reader in Chambers.

 What happens after I submit an application?